aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/_index.md

 ![](./template-1.png)

-In this section, you'll write a simple CloudFormation template to understand its structure.

-Then, you will use AWS CloudFormation to create a _stack_ based on your template.

-Finally, you will learn how to update your stack when you change your template.
+In this section you will write a simple CloudFormation template, create a CloudFormation stack based on your template, and learn how to update the stack as you make changes.

 {{% children showhidden="false" %}}